Cassandra

+Ajax pulling Cassandra, tondo of a red-figure cup by the Kodros Painter, c.
+440 BC.

-In Greek mythology, Cassandra, also spelled Kassandra or Casandra, (/kə'sændrə/; Κασ(σ)άνδρα, /el/, or referred to as Alexandra; Ἀλεξάνδρα) was a Trojan priestess dedicated to the god Apollo and fated by him to utter true prophecies, but never be believed.
+In Greek mythology, Cassandra, also spelled Kassandra or Casandra, (/kə.'sæn.drə/; Κασ(σ)άνδρα, /el/, or referred to as Alexandra; Ἀλεξάνδρα) was a Trojan priestess dedicated to the god Apollo and fated by him to utter true prophecies, but never to be believed.
 Cassandra lived through the Trojan War and survived the sack of the city, but was murdered by Clytemnestra and Aegisthus when Agamemnon brought her to Mycenae as a pallake.

 In contemporary usage, her name is employed as a rhetorical device to indicate a person whose accurate predictions, generally of impending disaster, are not believed.

 Etymology

 Hjalmar Frisk (Griechisches Etymologisches Wörterbuch, Heidelberg, 1960–1970) notes "unexplained etymology", citing "various hypotheses" found in Wilhelm Schulze, Edgar Howard Sturtevant, J. Davreux, and Albert Carnoy.
-R. S. P. Beekes cites García Ramón's derivation of the name from the Proto-Indo-European root *(s)kend- "raise".
-The Online Etymology Dictionary states "though the second element looks like a fem. form of Greek andros "of man, male human being."
+R. S. P. Beekes cites García Ramón's derivation of the name from the Proto-Indo-European (PIE) root *(s)kend- "raise".
+The Online Etymology Dictionary states the name is of uncertain origin "though the second element looks like a fem. form of Greek andros 'of man, male human being.
 Watkins suggests PIE *(s)kand- "to shine" as source of second element.
-The name also has been connected to kekasmai "to surpass, excel."
+The name also has been connected to the Greek kekasmai "to surpass, excel."